Aside from running tach mod and tach sync, you can configure Tach by creating or modifying the configuration file as described below.

 • path: the Python import path to the module (e.g. a.b for <root>/a/b.py)

-• depends_on: a list of the other modules which the module is allowed to import from, using their ‘paths’ to identify them
+• depends_on: a list of the other modules which this module can import from (default: [])

 Source Roots